Kairn is a new task manager focused on speed – TechCrunch

 Meet Kairn, a new startup coming out of stealth today with a sneak peek of what the company has been working on.
-As Wunderlist shuts down, Kairn wants to prove that there’s still room for an innovative task management service.
+As Wunderlist shuts down, Kairn wants to prove that there’s still room for an innovative task-management service.

 “We’re building a task manager that is smart and focused on capturing tasks,” co-founder and CEO Patricia Bernasconi told me.
 The startup is backed by eFounders, a startup studio that has been building popular software-as-a-service startups over the past few years.

 And it starts with three integrations with third-party services — Slack, WhatsApp and Gmail.
 If you star an email conversation in Gmail, it’ll automatically create a task in Kairn.
-Similarly, if you star a message in Slack, it’ll end up in your todo list.
+Similarly, if you star a message in Slack, it’ll end up in your to-do list.
 With WhatsApp, you can forward a message to a bot to capture it in Kairn.

 “You don’t have to switch apps constantly and you create tasks on the fly,” Bernasconi said.